 First Year Advising

-At Alvernia, we believe that advising is a fundamental part of the learning experience; it helps students understand not only curriculum requirements but the variety of elements that make up a rich and successful college education.
-First year students are advised by their First Year Seminar instructor.
-In addition to helping students build a relationship with their advisor - students will see their advisor each week in class - this formal connection between advising and the classroom allows faculty to approach advising as a form of teaching and students to approach it as a form of learning.
-Many of the topics covered in the seminar - liberal learning, self-reflection, educational planning - are at the heart of the advising relationship and help students establish the strong foundation they will need to shape a complete education.
+At Alvernia University, we believe that advising is a fundamental part of the learning experience.
+It helps students to understand curriculum requirements and the variety of elements that make up a rich and successful college education.
+First-year students are advised by their SEARCH Seminar instructor.
+In addition to helping students build a relationship with their advisor, students will see their advisor each week in class.
+This formal connection between advising and classroom learning allows faculty to approach advising as a form of teaching and students to approach it as a form of learning.
+Many of the topics covered in the seminar - success skills, the value of liberal arts learning, educational planning and Alvernia's mission - are at the heart of the advising relationship.
+They help students establish the strong foundation they will need to shape a complete education.

 First year advisors use the advising relationship to:

 - guide students in course selection and registration

 - help students learn methods to transform information into knowledge

 - encourage students to connect their academic and personal interests with co-curricular opportunities